TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ### Editing products

 To edit products, just use the same request and alter the information.
-EVA will know to update the product if the specified `ID` is already in use.
+EVA will update the product if the specified `ID` is already in use.

 ### Deleting products

-To delete products, use the same request but include the "IsDeleted": true property for each product.
+To delete products, use the same request but include the `IsDeleted` true property for each product.
 Once set to true, the products will be marked as deleted.
-It is important to note that while the products are deleted, they remain in EVA with a status of Deleted, and will no longer be visible on the front end.
+It is important to note that while the products are deleted, they remain in EVA with a status `Deleted`, and will no longer be visible on the front end.

 ### Barcodes

-To add a barcode to a product, use the **Barcodes** element.
-You can also specify a **Barcode** (and its **Quantity**) for an existing [unit of measure](link) in the call to allow for easy scanning.
+To add a barcode to a product, use the `Barcodes` element.
+You can specify a `Barcode` and its `Quantity` for an existing `UnitOfMeasure` in a call to allow for easy scanning.

 ```json
 <Tabs>